owkin/PyDESeq2/docs/source/usage/contributing.rst

 You can help us by adding a star to the `PyDESeq2 repository <https://github.com/owkin/PyDESeq2>`_ on github or talk about our repository on the social media or on your blog or article.

-We also kindly ask you to follow `Python code of conduct <https://www.python.org/psf/codeofconduct/>`_.
+We also kindly ask you to follow the `Python code of conduct <https://www.python.org/psf/codeofconduct/>`_.

 If you find any bugs in the code report them to the `issue tracker <https://github.com/owkin/PyDESeq2/issues>`_.